BASIC RESUME OUTLINEHere is the ABSOLUTE BASIC résumé outline.

 A résumé should be at least one page long.
 Obviously, as you progress through life and gain more qualifications and experience, your résumé will lengthen, but always try to print it in multiples of full pages.

 Don't however CRAM it onto one page if it just goes onto a second page.
-Spread it out over the full page.
+Spread it out over two full pages.

 Blank space is more pleasing to the reader than a page crammed with words!

 9. How can you change your résumé to suit a particular job?
 Would it be worth it?

 If you have access to a computer, it makes tremendous sense to tailor each copy of your résumé to suit the particular job you are applying for.